CertiCoq/VeriFFI/INSTALL.md

 Currently the recommended way to build the VeriFFI project is through Docker containers.

+## Using the prebuilt image

 Here are the necessary steps:

 1. [Install Docker on your machine.](https://docs.docker.com/get-docker/)
-2. Start the Docker.
+2. Start the Docker engine.
-3. Download our image by running `docker pull cattheory/veriffi` in your terminal.
+3. Download our image by running `docker pull certicoq/veriffi` in your terminal.
-   This image currently has Opam 2.0.0, OCaml 4.07.1, Coq 8.13.2, CompCert 3.9, VST 2.8 (from `master`), MetaCoq's branch for Coq 8.13, Coq-Ext-Lib 0.11.4.
+   This image currently has Opam 2.0.10, OCaml 4.07.1, Coq 8.13.2, CompCert 3.9, VST 2.8, MetaCoq's branch for Coq 8.12, coq-ext-lib 0.11.5, the latest CertiGraph.
    It doesn't yet have CertiCoq because it is not compatible with the software listed here.
 It will once CertiCoq is updated to work with them.
 (MetaCoq is the main showstopper here.)
 4. Create a workspace folder in which you will have the files you want to run in the container.